dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/04 Delete and Restore configuration/index.md

 ### Step 1 - Verify existence of target object

-Since we'll be deleting the auto tagging rule created in exercise one, let's make sure the tag still exists.
+Since we'll be deleting the auto tagging rule created in exercise-1, let's make sure the tag still exists.

 1. Open the Dynatrace web UI and navigate to `Manage` > `Settings`